Robust Beamforming Design for STAR-RIS Aided RSMA Network with Hardware Impairments: Introduction

 Traditional RIS can only enable half-space coverage.
 In fact, current RIS prototypes are limited by hardware and can only serve angles of less than 180 degrees \cite{2-Bit RIS Prototyping Enhancing}.
 Simultaneous transmitting and reflecting reconfigurable intelligent surfaces (STAR-RIS), a new type of RIS theoretically capable of serving full-space coverage, offers mode switching, energy splitting, and time switching modes \cite{Simultaneously Transmitting and Reflecting}.
+The hardware implementation of STAR-RIS is different with the conventional passive RIS, as well as its the signal model\cite{Dynamical absorption manipulation} \cite{2-bit intelligent reflection surface enhances}.
 In the energy-splitting (ES) mode, each element on the STAR-RIS surface has four configurable degrees of freedom to adjust the incident signal: the amplitude and phase of both the reflection and transmission regions.
 This represents a significant increase in system degrees of freedom and versatility compared to conventional RIS \cite{ A Survey on STAR-RIS: Use Cases}.
 It surpasses traditional passive RIS in both spatial coverage freedom and the feasible domain of optimization algorithms.

 The integrated STAR-RIS and RSMA system, with its 360-degree flexible signal enhancement and excellent interference management, is poised to become a new architectural paradigm for next-generation communication networks.
 In \cite{Performance Analysis for RSMA}, the authors demonstrated that STAR-RIS empowered RSMA systems achieve lower BS energy consumption at the same outage probability compared to NOMA systems.
 In \cite{ Sum-Rate Maximization in STAR}, the authors proposed a proximal policy optimization (PPO)-based deep reinforcement learning (DRL) algorithm to solve challenging non-convex optimization problems.
 The results show that compared to conventional RIS, STAR-RIS significantly enhances system sum rate and user fairness, and the integrated STAR-RIS and RSMA system achieves more notable performance gains than deploying NOMA methods.
 In \cite{ Secure Transmission Design}, the authors considered the physical layer security performance of downlink integrated STAR-RIS and RSMA systems, using a successive convex approximation (SCA)-based penalization algorithm to achieve significantly enhanced secrecy rates compared to conventional RIS.
 In \cite{On the Performance Analysis of}, it was demonstrated that STAR-RIS aided RSMA systems also perform excellently in integrated communication and sensing.